sjbrown/misc_work/genesis/rules.md

 Alternatively, that band member can "provide transportation" to get their friends to come out.

-If the gig card shows the :minibus: symbol, a player can spend the indicated amount of COIN to count *all* of their personal CROWD points against the Gig requirements and retain them without transferring them to the band.
+If the Gig card shows the :minibus: symbol, a player can spend the indicated amount of COIN to count *all* of their personal CROWD points against the Gig requirements and retain them without transferring them to the band.